Ideal Rental Property Siding: Tips From Charleston Property Managers

 Last week, we discussed the pros and cons of painting versus installing siding on the exterior of your Charleston rental property.
-Independent landlords who have no immediate plans to resell the property and who instead have their eye on long-term cost-effectiveness typically choose siding because of the one-time investment.
+Independent property owners who have no immediate plans to resell an investment property and who instead have their eye on long-term cost-effectiveness typically choose siding because of the one-time investment.

-From a do-it-yourself standpoint, installing siding on your Charleston rental does not require any special technical skills, but it does require extreme attention to detail, because poorly installed siding can actually damage the home and cost you thousands of dollars in repairs.
+From a do-it-yourself standpoint, installing siding on your Charleston rental property does not require any special technical skills, but it does require extreme attention to detail.
+Poorly installed siding can actually damage the home and cost you thousands of dollars in repairs.
 This kind of expense can really eat into your return on investment in the form of missed rent collection and vacancy.

-Even such a simple error as under-trimming the J-Channel or improperly directing water via bends in the trim can result in costly damage when rainwater is actually sent behind the siding, where it gets trapped between the moisture-impervious siding and the moisture-susceptible walls of the building.
+Even such a simple error as under-trimming the J-Channel or improperly directing water via bends in the trim can result in costly damage when rainwater is actually sent behind the siding.
+Here, it gets trapped between the moisture-impervious siding and the moisture-susceptible walls of the building.

-In the worst cases, windowsills can be rotted beyond repair or the mold has spread to the interior sheet rock.
+In the worst case scenario for rental homes, windowsills can be rotted beyond repair or the mold has spread to the interior sheet rock.
 In an earlier blog, we talked about the difficulties involved in mold cleanup.

-When the J-Channel is installed properly on your Charleston rental home, water is channeled outside, not inside the trim.
+When the J-Channel is installed properly on your Charleston rental property, water is channeled outside, not inside the trim.
 Ultimately, this is going to save you on the cost of repairs and maintenance issues down the road.

 Poor Nailing Practices

-For a proper installation, it is recommended that you leave approximately 1/32 of an inch between the siding's nail flanges and the nail head.
+- For successful installation, it is recommended that you leave approximately 1/32 of an inch between the siding's nail flanges and the nail head.

 Consequently, Silva says, "The worst thing you can do is nail vinyl tight."

-Not only does this make for an unsightly appearance and completely defeat the purpose of installing siding in the first place, out-of-place panels can also be a means of ingress for rainwater – meaning the type of water damage, wood rot, and potentiality for mold that was discussed above.
+Not only does this make for an unsightly appearance and completely defeat the purpose of installing siding in the first place, out-of-place panels can also be a means of ingress for rainwater—meaning the type of water damage, wood rot, and mold potential for single-family homes and multi-family units alike.

 Many do-it-yourselfers who are installing siding for the first time ever erroneously start at the top and work their way down, figuring that any mistakes they might make it will be less visible by the time they reach ground level.
 The opposite is true.